-A strong primer on the core concepts of design thinking.
-Brown shows how everyone can and should be a design thinker in whatever they do.
+A strong introduction to design thinking.
+Brown argues that everyone can and should be a design thinker in whatever they do.

 Without constraints design cannot happen, and the best design is often carried out within quite severe constraints.